Advantages of a Self-Directed Solo 401k

 The Solo 401k plan is unique because it is designed specifically for small, owner-only business.
 It’s a tax efficient and cost effective plan that offers all the benefits of a Self Directed IRA, but also comes with a bunch of additional benefits.
 There are many features of the Solo 401k plan that make it so appealing and popular among small business owners.

 In a Solo 401k Plan, after the plan is set up, there is a trust that is created to hold assets of the plan.
 Usually, plan participant is designated as trustee of the plan, which gives him or her “checkbook control” over the plan’s assets.
 Making an investment with a Solo 401k Plan is as easy as writing a check.

 Another significant benefit of the Solo 401k is that unlike with SD IRA it does not require the participant to hire a trust company to serve as trustee or custodian.
 This means that all assets of the 401k trust are under the sole authority of the Solo 401k participant.
 A Solo 401k plan allows you to eliminate the expense and delays associated with an IRA custodian, enabling you to act quickly when the right investment opportunity presents itself.
 And because trust account for Solo 401k plan may be opened at any local bank, you won’t be required to pay custodian fees for the account as you would in the case of an IRA.

 High Contribution Limits

 While you have the option to shelter large portion of your income, contributions to a solo 401k plan are completely discretionary.
-You always have the option to try to contribute as much as legally possible, but you always have the option of reducing or even suspending plan contributions if necessary.
+You have the option to contribute as much as legally possible, but at the same time you always have the option of reducing or even suspending plan contributions if necessary.
 In other words, you have the ability to make contributions to your Solo 401k Plan, but are not required to do so.

 Unlimited Investment Options